KnOX-07/IrisAI/README.md

 - **Voice Interaction**: Communicate with IrisAI using your voice.
 - **Wikipedia Search**: Get summaries from Wikipedia.
-- **Web Browsing**: Open popular websites like YouTube, Google, and AnimeSuge.
+- **Web Browsing**: Open popular websites like YouTube, Google, etc.
 - **Music Playback**: Play random songs from your music library.
 - **Time Announcement**: Get the current time.